 The stone is just under 1.5m high by 82cm wide by 35cm thick.
 The most striking feature is the inscription on what is now its east face in capitalised Latin.
 This has been badly weathered in places and seems to have been carved by a less than expert mason, but appears to read: "This is the everlasting memorial.
 In this place lie the most famous princes Nudoss and Dumnogenus.
 In this tomb lie the two sons of Liberalis."

-The overall shape of the stone, and the fact that the inscription runs sideways down it in six lines of text, leads fairly inescapably to the conclusion that when originally erected the memorial would have stood on its long side, with the text readable the right way up.
-This is consistent with the idea of a headstone intended to mark two graves placed side by side, and it seems pretty clear that when the stone was re-erected here in the early 1800s it was wrongly placed vertically.
-It is a shame that no one has since seen fit to correct this obvious error.
+The overall shape of the stone, and the fact that the inscription runs sideways down it in six lines of text, tends to suggest that when originally erected, the memorial would have stood on its long side, with the text readable the right way up.
+This is consistent with the idea of a headstone intended to mark two graves placed side by side, and this in turn leads to the thought that when the stone was re-erected here in the early 1800s it was wrongly placed vertically.
+Having said that, we have been told that there was a tradition for inscriptions at this time to be written sideways: so perhaps the re-erectors got it right and we've been wrong for jumping to conclusions.